development-plate/lab-rabbitmq/Section_1:_Set_up_RabbitMQ_with_Docker/README.md

-# Chapter 1: Set up RabbitMQ with Docker
+# Section 1: Set up RabbitMQ with Docker
 ## foreword
-This chapter describes how to install RabbitMQ with Docker.
+This section describes how to install RabbitMQ with Docker.

-Michael Plate, 2019
+## prerequisites
+* a Computer :computer:
+* :penguin: Linux distribution like Ubuntu
+* Installed Docker in last version :whale: